-The Equity Incentive Plan of the Company allows for the grant of stock options and other types of equity incentive awards to Named Executive Officers, directors, employees and others providing services to the Company.
+The Equity Incentive Plan of the Company ("Equity Incentive Plan") allows for the grant of stock options and other types of equity incentive awards to Named Executive Officers, directors, employees and others providing services to the Company.
+The plan was most recently re-approved by shareholders at their meeting on September 19, 2016, and subsequently by the TSX.
+If approved by shareholders at the Meeting, the Company will not be required to seek reapproval of the plan until September 21, 2023, unless significant amendments to the Equity Incentive Plan are proposed in the interim.
 The objective of the Equity Incentive Plan is to provide the Company with the ability to compensate its directors, management and employees with forms of equity-based compensation including stock options and share units, while nonetheless linking the compensation of the recipients of those awards to directors, executives, key employees and others providing services to the Company to the Company's long term success, as well as to promote retention and motivation among these individuals.

 Share options have been granted to reward individuals for current performance and to align the long-term interests of the Named Executive Officers (as well as other optionees) with shareholders.
-Share options are granted in accordance with the Company's stock option plan.
+Share options are granted in accordance with the Company's Equity Incentive Plan.
 The exercise price for options granted under the plan cannot be less than the market price of the securities at the time the option is granted, and must otherwise comply with the policies of the TSX.
 See "Securities Authorized for Issuance under Equity Compensation Plans" below.